Home solar PV systems comprise two main elements:

 If you have roofs facing east and west, you will need a ‘dual MPPT’ string inverter.
 This has two inputs: one for the string of east-facing panels; the other for the west-facing panels.

 There are many manufacturers of string inverters.
-We especially like the makes Ginlong Solis and SolaX, as their inverters are very robust and don’t break the bank.
-Other reliable brands include SMA and Huawei.
+We especially like the brand Solis, as their inverters are very robust and don’t break the bank.

 If your roof does have shading